Matt Ryan (American football): Atlanta Falcons

 Ryan scored a 32 on the Wonderlic exam, tying Louisville's Brian Brohm for the highest score by a quarterback in the 2008 Draft class.

-He was drafted third overall by the Atlanta Falcons in the 2008 NFL Draft.
+He was selected third overall by the Atlanta Falcons in the 2008 NFL draft.
 He was the second first-round pick of the draft to sign when he agreed to a six-year, $72 million contract on May 20, 2008; the contract contained $34.75 million in guaranteed money.
 The contract made Ryan the fourth highest paid quarterback in the NFL behind Peyton Manning, Ben Roethlisberger, and Carson Palmer, despite never having played a professional game.
 This helped fuel the discussion regarding whether salaries for first-round draftees in the NFL were too high.
 In addition, Ryan had signed endorsement deals with Nike and AirTran.

-2008 season
+2008

 On August 24, 2008, Ryan was named the starting quarterback for the September 7 regular season opener against the Detroit Lions.
 Ryan became the first rookie quarterback to start a season for the Falcons since Michael Vick in 2001.
 In the game, Ryan completed his first NFL pass for a 62-yard touchdown to Michael Jenkins, becoming the first quarterback to throw a touchdown on his first career NFL pass since Michael Bishop of the New England Patriots in 2000.
 Ryan was sacked for the first time by Lions defensive player Dewayne White in his first win.
 The second game of the season against the Tampa Bay Buccaneers marked Ryan's first interception by rookie cornerback Aqib Talib and also by Sabby Piscitelli.

 In Week 3 against the Kansas City Chiefs, he completed the then-longest touchdown pass in his career for 70 yards to Roddy White.
 The 70-yard touchdown pass to White was the longest pass completion for the Falcons since December 23, 2007, when Chris Redman threw a 74-yard touchdown pass.
 In the same game, Ryan completed passes to 6 different players.
 The following week, he threw for 194 yards and two touchdowns against the Green Bay Packers.
 His touchdown passes went to Roddy White and tight end Justin Peelle.
 The following week against the Chicago Bears, Ryan led the Falcons to a comeback win.
 With six seconds left he completed a 26-yard strike to Michael Jenkins that set Jason Elam up for the game-winning field goal as time expired.
 Ryan finished the game 22-of-30 for a then career-high 301 passing yards.
 He also had a key fourth-quarter touchdown pass to Roddy White.
 On Atlanta's first offensive drive, Ryan completed all five of his pass attempts for 57 yards en route to a Falcons field goal and a 3–0 lead.
 Ryan was named Diet Pepsi Rookie of the Week for his performance.

 Ryan created an activity named "Folleyball" for NFL Play 60 at NFL Rush.com, published in October of that year.